 - In Photoshop: Chromatic aberration can be removed from images using Photoshop using a few methods – using camera raw, using lens correction, using blend method, etc.

-Similar to Lightroom and Photoshop, if you are using another application for post-processing, you will need to look for the lens correction panels in your application where you can apply similar tweaks to remove chromatic aberration from your images.
+Similar to Lightroom and Photoshop, if you are using another application for editing, you will need to look for the lens correction panels in your application where you can apply similar tweaks to remove chromatic aberration from your images.
 We will now look at how to remove chromatic aberrations in Lightroom and Photoshop.

-Here Are The Steps Involved In Removing Chromatic Aberration Using Lightroom:
+Removing Chromatic Aberration Using Lightroom:

-- In Lightroom, you will be doing most of your post processing in the “Develop Module.”
+- In Lightroom, you will be doing most of your post-processing in the “Develop Module.”
 In this module, locate the “Lens Corrections” panel.
 The recent version of Lightroom has two tabs in there – Profile and Manual

 - In the “Profile” tab, select “Enable Profile Corrections” and “Remove Chromatic Aberration.”
-“Enable Profile Corrections” will remove distortions using the preloaded profiles in Lightroom for various lens manufacturers and “Remove Chromatic Aberration” will minimise or eliminate chromatic aberration in your image.
+“Enable Profile Corrections” will remove distortions using the preloaded profiles in Lightroom for various lens manufacturers and “Remove Chromatic Aberration” will minimize or eliminate chromatic aberration in your image.

-- Some lenses may require some more manual corrections to be done to correct distortion, vignetting and fringing effects.
+- Some lenses may require some more manual corrections to be done to correct distortion, vignetting, and fringing effects.
 In that case, go to the “Manual” tab and use the “Distortion” and “Defringe” sliders to fine-tune and fix chromatic aberration till you see it disappear.

 - If you want to be really precise with selecting the fringing colour, then use the “Fringe Color Selector” or eyedropper tool and sample along different areas along the edges that show chromatic aberration.
 Select the fringe colour and fix it.

-- If the automatic method or “Fringe Color Selector” tool did not help, you can also fine tune further using all the sliders in the “Defringe” section to reduce or eliminate chromatic aberration.
+- If the automatic method or “Fringe Color Selector” tool did not help, you can also fine-tune further using all the sliders in the “Defringe” section to reduce or eliminate chromatic aberration.

-Removing Chromatic Aberration In Photoshop:
+Removing Aberration In Photoshop:

 Using Adobe Camera Raw:

-In Photoshop, when you open a raw file, it opens in Adobe camera raw and similar to Lightroom, chromatic aberration can be easily fixed in photoshop.
+In Photoshop, when you open a raw file, it opens in Adobe camera raw, and similar to Lightroom, chromatic aberration can be easily fixed in photoshop.
 You have the same adjustments that you would find in Lightroom.
 Here are the steps to remove chromatic aberration in Adobe camera raw.

 - If you do not see the lens automatically selected, choose from the drop-down list.
-Choose “Make” and then “Model” and this is very similar to what you see above for Lightroom.
+Choose “Make” and then “Model,” and this is very similar to what you see above for Lightroom.

 - If the automatic correction does not work, go to the manual tab and fine-tune corrections using the “Defringe” panel.
 Magnify the image to look for fine details along the edges of your subject.

-Here Are Two More Methods That You Can Try In Photoshop:
+Two More Methods That You Can Try In Photoshop:

 1. Using Lens Correction: